cossacklabs/acra/README.md

 ## How does Acra work?

 Acra consists of several services and utilities.
+Acra services allow you to construct infinitely sophisticated data flows that are perfectly suited to your exact infrastructure.
 Depending on your architecture and use case, you might need to deploy only basic services or all of them.

 * **Security enforcement components**: services where "encryption happens".
-One of them is required.
+One of them is required: AcraServer, AcraTranslator, AnyProxy, or client-side SDKs.
 * **Key storage:** datastores where Acra keeps encrypted keys: Redis, table in your database, any KV store.
 One of them is required.
 * **Master key storage:** KMS, Vault.
 One of them is strongly recommended.
 * **Additional services and utils:** key management utils, data migration scripts, transport security service, policy management tools.
 Any of them are optional.

-Acra provides security enforcement components in different shapes:

-* [AcraServer](https://docs.cossacklabs.com/acra/acra-in-depth/architecture/acraserver/), also known as SQL Proxy.
-It's a database proxy that exposes Acra’s functionality by parsing SQL traffic between an app and a database and applying security functions where appropriate.

-* [AcraTranslator](https://docs.cossacklabs.com/acra/acra-in-depth/architecture/acratranslator/), also known as API service.
-It's an API server, that exposes most of Acra’s features as HTTP / gRPC API with client SDKs and traffic protection.

-* [AnyProxy](https://docs.cossacklabs.com/acra/acra-in-depth/architecture/anyproxy/).
-It's an API server that works between several API-driven microservices/applications.
-AnyProxy can transparently forward requests/responses so your applications stay "thin clients".

-* [Client-side SDKs](https://docs.cossacklabs.com/acra/acra-in-depth/architecture/sdks/).
-Acra provides optional SDKs for encrypting data (AcraWriter), for decrypting data (AcraReader), or for working with AcraTranslator.

-Acra services allow you to construct infinitely sophisticated data flows that are perfectly suited to your exact infrastructure.

 Refer to [Acra-in-depth / Architecture](https://docs.cossacklabs.com/acra/acra-in-depth/architecture/) to learn more about Acra components and data flows.